-PupilMetrics Windows Version
+PupilMetrics Research Windows

 “PupilMetrics Research” and “PupilMetrics Neuro” implements Professor Bryan K. Marcia’s clinical and historical research protocols.